wtaranto/DSPS_wtaranto/README.md

 2. What do you hope to learn the most?
     Nothing in peticular.
 Moreso, I'm looking to fill in any gaps that I've missed from self-teaching.
 3. What are the strengths in your background or character that you think will help you in the class?
-    I have a very strong background in programing for a physicist, and the solid foundation I have from previous self-teaching means that I can focus on peticular topics which I've had trouble with without getting bogged down in the main priciples.
+    The solid data science foundation I have from previous self-teaching means that I can focus on peticular topics which I've had trouble with without getting bogged down in the main priciples.